vbotka/ansible-linux-postinstall/docs/source/qsg.rst

 Quick start guide
 *****************

-For those users who want to quickly try the role this guide provides an example of how to create users, install packages and configure services.
+For the users who want to try the role quickly, this guide provides an example of how to create users, install packages, and configure services.